 Group counseling encourages patients to express emotions, share feelings, and vent anger.
 Often, others have the same worries and questions, and can help one another through these feelings.
 All of our patients are victims of the disease of addiction and can work with their counselor and group to express themselves in a safe, confidential environment.
 Groups can help each other stay on track by motivating them, and providing insights while they move through treatment.
 Counselors help patients take initiative over their own recovery by guiding them through discussions and lessons.

-Medical detoxification is a critical part of treatment when clinically necessary.
+Withdrawal management is a critical part of treatment when clinically necessary.
 Detox alone is often very risky as it can be extremely uncomfortable and can result in medical problems or death.
-Our detox team consists of a full-time medical director, nurse practitioner, and 24-hour nursing staff.
-They are all trained and licensed to administer medications that can help with the detox process.
-Medical staff will also monitor patients and intervene, if medically necessary, to ensure the patient safely detoxes from substances.
-Detox is different for everyone and can last 2-5 days.
-During that time, our medical staff will check vitals of patients and make sure they are detoxing as comfortably as possible.
+Our withdrawal management team consists of a full-time medical director, nurse practitioner, and 24-hour nursing staff.
+They are all trained and licensed to administer medications that can help with this process.
+Medical staff will also monitor patients and intervene, if medically necessary, to ensure the patient safely rids their body of substances.
+Withdrawal management is different for everyone and can last 2-5 days.
+During that time, our medical staff will check vitals of patients and make sure they are as comfortable as possible.

 During intake, our staff will ask general questions regarding the patient’s health.
 The medical director and nurse practitioner will determine if we can safely care for the individual.
 This is done on a case by case basis.
 We want to ensure each patient is well cared for and their specific needs are addressed.
 If our medical director and nurse practitioner determine that we are not medically staffed to treat an individual, an appropriate referral will be given at that time – before the patient is admitted.